What Are Tariffs?

 Tariffs are intended to protect local industries by making imports more expensive and driving consumers to domestic producers.

 In 2018, under the auspices of Section 301 of the Trade Act of 1974, the Office of the U.S. Trade Representative (USTR) issued a report [PDF] detailing how China’s intellectual property (IP) practices were “unreasonable or discriminatory, and burden or restrict U.S. commerce.”
 These included pressuring American companies to hand over their IP as a condition for doing business in China, known as forced technology transfer.
-On the basis of the report, Trump imposed a slew of tariffs, ultimately covering roughly $360 billion worth of imports from China.
-The Biden administration has mostly kept these tariffs in place.
+On the basis of the report, Trump imposed a slew of tariffs during his first term, ultimately covering roughly $360 billion worth of imports from China.
+The Biden administration largely kept these tariffs in place.

-Biden has also used Section 301 to impose tariffs.
+Biden also used Section 301 to impose new tariffs.
 In May 2024, he used the authority to target $18 billion worth of Chinese goods, including steel and aluminum, semiconductors, and electric vehicles and other green technologies—sectors that CFR expert Brad W. Setser says are viewed as “critical for America’s economic future.”
-Analysts say the administration imposed these tariffs to protect the United States’ burgeoning green energy industry from a glut of subsidized Chinese products.
+Other analysts say the administration imposed these tariffs to protect the United States’ burgeoning green energy industry from a glut of subsidized Chinese products, in addition to supporting broader efforts by the Biden administration, including export controls, to stem the sale of the most advanced artificial intelligence (AI) technology to China.

 National security.
 In some strategic industries, often for goods with military uses, tariffs can be used to ensure a country does not rely on trade for its supply of critical products.
 Most notably, Section 232 of the Trade Expansion Act of 1962 allows the president to raise tariffs on certain goods for national security reasons.

-In an effort to curb China’s massive steel production, Trump used this law to raise tariffs on steel and aluminum imports from China, as well as from allies including Canada and the EU, leading to accusations that national security was being used as a pretext for protectionism.
+To curb China’s massive steel production, Trump used this law to raise tariffs on steel and aluminum imports from China, as well as from allies including Canada and the EU, leading to accusations that national security was being used as a pretext for protectionism.
 (Tariffs on Canada and Mexico were later dropped as part of the U.S.-Mexico-Canada Agreement, and Biden lifted tariffs on EU member countries.)
 The use of Section 232 is particularly controversial, experts say, because it exploits an exception to WTO rules for actions taken in the name of national security.
+In February 2025, Trump signed a proclamation invoking Section 232 to impose a 25 percent tariff on all imports of automobiles and certain automobile parts, citing a critical threat to U.S. national security.

 Who pays?